Grow in God

 4. Growing in Community – We Need One Another

 When we give our lives to God and know him, we become a part of the family of God.
-This family should be important to us because we are with other people believing in God.
+This family should be important to us because we are with other people who believe in God.
 Spend time with good Godly people that love God.
-God’s church is on organism or living being not just an organization.
-Our spiritual life comes from Christ when we are saved but that is not the end.
-God places us in a living functioning body of Christ, and as a part of that body we also have a function.
-Just because you are young does not mean you have little importance to God and his family.
+God’s church is an organism or living being, not just an organization.
+Christ gives us our spiritual life when He saves us but receiving Salvation is not the end.
+God places us in a living, functioning body of Christ, and as a part of that body, we also have a function.
+Just because you are young does not mean you have little importance to God and His family.
 Young people are very important to God and the body of Christ.
-I remember as a young person being a part of a group of young people who loved God and that was one of the most encouraging times of my life.
-As young people we are called to help each other.
-To teach and admonish one another.
-To encourage one another.
-To be kind and forgiving to one another.
-To confess our faults to one another to have compassion with one another, to host one another, or spend leisure time with each other.
-It is important for young people to be involved with the body of Christ.
+I remember as a young person being a part of a group of young people who loved God, and that was one of the most encouraging times of my life.
+God calls us to help, teach, admonish, and encourage each other as young people.
+He wants us to be kind, forgiving, and confess our faults to one another.
+We also need to have compassion spend time with and host each other.
+Young people need to be involved with the body of Christ.
 We are just like a family – the family of God!

 “5 So we, being many, are one body in Christ, and every one members one of another.”

 Finally, we are all one body and one family, and God wants us to spend time with the family of God.
-If we have given our hearts to God and started down the journey to know him, we must also start growing in him.
-To grow effectively, we should focus first on worshiping God, second prayer, third understanding, listening, and studying God’s word when we have an opportunity just like we are studying at school.
-Remember what Paul told timothy, “Study to show thyself approved”, and four is growing in being together with Gods body.
+If we gave our hearts to God and started down the journey to know Him, we must also begin to grow in Him.
+To grow effectively, we should focus first on worshiping God, second prayer, third understanding, listening, and studying God’s word when we have an opportunity, just like studying at school.
+Remember what Paul told Timothy?
+“Study to show thyself approved,” and the fourth is growing together in God’s body by spending time with the body of Christ.
 If we practice growing in these four things, we will grow deeper and deeper in the things of God.
 Pray and ask God to show you where you need to grow.
 Ask the Holy Spirit to provide strength and power in your daily walk so you can continue and grow in your relationship with Christ.
-I think about how I love to see young people give their heart to Christ, and you can see their growth, in five years they are growing more for God and then suddenly after 10 years they are a huge tree of life, beautifully showing the glory of God.
-That is why God wants us to grow, so we can show his glory to a lost world.
-If you do not know God today, it is important that you give your heart to him so you can.
-But remember, we cannot stop at just knowing, we must also Grow.
+I think about how I love to see young people give their hearts to Christ, and you can visually watch their growth.
+In five years, they are growing more for God, and then suddenly, after ten years, they are a massive tree of life, beautifully showing the glory of God.
+That is why God wants us to grow so that we can show His glory to a lost world.
+If you do not know God today, give your heart to Him so you can.
+But remember, we cannot stop at just knowing.
+We must also Grow.